kenjis/ci-phpunit-test/README.md

 }
 ~~~

-If there are code after `exit()`, you should add code to go back without running the code.
+When you remove `exit()`, if there are code after it (maybe in your controllers), it will run.
+You should make sure no code runs.

 ### Getting new CodeIgniter object